GhaithOmar/Machine_Learning_Study/README.md

 2- The codes wrote from the scratch is represent how i applied the theroy using numpy, scipy with the help of the guidence
           from the courses i studied.

+3- All the codes is written in python 3.6

+4- Most of the codes include descreption for how to use the  models in general:

+a- initate the model

+b- model.fit(X_train,y_train)

+c- model.predict(X_test)